fnalways/Olares/docs/manual/olares/wise/basics.md

 #### Upload files

 Import files directly from your computer, including PDFs, EPUBs, audio, video, and other document types.
 Wise automatically places each supported format into the right content folder in your library.
-For example, PDFs under **PDFs**, EPUBs under **Books**, and media under **Videos** or **Audios**.

 1. Click <i class="material-symbols-outlined">add_circle</i> in the bottom-left menu bar.
 2. Choose **Upload**.